-Finally, when considering ZB impact in the whole production system, results show that less than 1% of the impacts are related to ZB plant.
-The rest of the impacts are allocated to Silica production.
-Hence, it suggests that the ZB system will have a negligible impact when implemented in the whole system.
-Final LCA results will be presented in D 7.7 (M52).
+Finally, the comparison of ZB environmental impacts due to electricity with the environmental impacts from the silica production procedure shows that less than 1% of the environmental impacts are related to the ZB plant.
+The rest of the impacts are allocated to the silica production procedure.
+Final LCA results are presented in D 7.7 (M52).

-Cross-media effects: The main cross effect of the system is CO2 emissions corresponding to the electrical power used for system operation.
+Cross-media effects: The main cross effect of the system is CO_2 emissions corresponding to the electrical power used for system operation.

-Technical considerations relevant too applicability: Generally, there are no technical restrictions to the applicability of this system.
+Technical considerations relevant to applicability: Generally, there are no technical restrictions to the applicability of this system.

 Economics: The OPEX of regenerated membranes step is negative due to the economic benefits it provides to IQE.
-The operational cost of current techniques (referred in the BREF of Inorganic Industry) is almost 10 times higher than this of ZeroBrine proposed system.
-The OPEX for the proposed system with capacity of 120 m3/h and use of waste heat, has been estimated by IQE internally (Deliverable 4.5), 9.2 \leq /t of silica or 0.14 \leq /m3 of waste.
-The CAPEX for a system of 480 m3/day has been estimated 0.53 \notin /m3 (Deliverable 7.3).
+The operational cost of current techniques (mentioned in the BREF of Inorganic Industry) is almost 10 times higher than this of the ZB proposed system.
+The OPEX for the proposed system with a capacity of 120 m3/h and use of waste heat, has been estimated by IQE internally (D 4.5), at 9.2 €/t of silica or 0.14 €/m3 of waste.
+The CAPEX for a system of 480 m3/day has been estimated at 0.53 €/m3 (Deliverable 7.3).